Prices from £19.00

 Synphase is a combined contraceptive pill that uses different amounts of hormone during the month.
 This mimics a more natural menstrual cycle and can give you better control and lighter, less painful periods.

-If you're already taking Synphase you can order repeat prescriptions for your contraceptive pill online.
-Follow the link below to start your consultation and one of our doctors will confirm if reordering synphase is right for you.
+If you're already taking Synphase you can get repeat prescriptions for your contraceptive pill online.
+Simply answer some questions about your medical history so our doctors can check that Synphase is safe for you.